rockthejvm/rockthejvm-site/src/content/articles/akka-typed-adapting-messages.md

 While working with Akka, your Scala code might become quite verbose, because of various factors

-- declaring various messages actors might support
+- Declaring various messages actors might support
-- organizing mini-domains inside your application
+- Organizing mini-domains inside your application
-- defining behaviors and handling every type of supported message
+- Defining behaviors and handling every type of supported message
-- the various `Behaviors` constructs need you to pass boilerplate every time
+- The various `Behaviors` constructs need you to pass boilerplate every time

 Because of this, Akka code might become quite hard to read and reason about, especially if you have lots of various actors interacting with one another.
 Therefore, it usually pays off to follow some good code organization practices, so your logic is not swallowed inside a large amount of boilerplate.